csalzano/power-boost-for-gravity-forms/readme.txt

 9. Screenshot of the dashboard.
 The Gravity Forms widget says, "Cached with max age 360 minutes."

 == Changelog ==

+= 3.2.6 =
+* [Fixed] Bug fixes.
+Guards against Gravity Forms API calls returning errors or unexpected values when fetching feeds and forms.
+* [Added] Allows other developers to filter which add-on feeds are deleted when forms are replaced or imported from JSON files.
+Thanks to [EffakT](https://github.com/EffakT) for this work.

 = 3.2.5 =
 * [Fixed] Fixes incorrect translation slugs.